onionhub/TIP/Relative Edge Concept.md

 - Relative** strong regions

-These regions always belong to relative* strong regions but they count as strong regions in relative to the frequency band which we study the image.
+These regions always belong to relative* strong regions but they count as strong regions relative to the frequency band which we study the image.
 These regions are not invariant in all frequency bands.
 In other words, some parts of it can be counted as relative** flat regions in a specific frequency band, or some other parts can be added to these parts from <b>relative**</b> flat regions.

 - Relative** flat regions